mikaelhg/openblocks/README.md

 To do:
 ------

+* make the student code more legible
 * remove dependency to TableLayout, which doesn't appear to be actively maintained, and really not even used in a very complex manner
+* possibly refactor out functionality such as network communication
 * replace static singletons with contexts and instances
-* move the various project packages from the main namespace to under the ``edu.mit.openblocks`` package
+* move the various project packages from the main namespace to under the ``edu.mit.blocks`` package